projecthuman-repo/team-project-gravity/deliverable-1/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.
+* We will build a functional mobile app (available on iOS and Android) that allows Pharmacy Diagnostics clients to easily connect with pharmacists for virtual consultations.
+Time permitting, we will also use automated messaging (SMS) to allow these users to track healthcare outcomes after clinical assessments.
+I.e. new prescriptions or prescription changes.
+Similar to how [Telus Babylon](https://www.telus.com/en/bc/health/personal/babylon) allows users to easily connect with doctors online, we will provide the foundation and MVP for an analagous product to be used with pharmacists.

 #### Q2: Who are your target users?